 bytes contain an invalid UTF-8 string.
 See the Interoperability chapter for more information about normalization and validation.

-This smart contract is responsible for managing the top-level domains.
+This upgradeable smart contract is responsible for managing the top-level domains.
 It keeps track of registered second-level domains, their owners, and expiration times.
-More details on the smart contact are available in the next chapter.
+More details on the smart contract are available in the next chapter.